codingMustache/codingMustache/README.md

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+The programming language &#039;Swift&#039; was created to replace what other programming language?
- 1. Year
+ 1. C#
- 2. Four Years
+ 2. Ruby
- 3. Two Years
+ 3. Objective-C
- 4. Eight Years
+ 4. C++

 <details>
   <summary>Answer</summary>
-  Year
+  Objective-C
 </details>